yhu01/BMS/README.md

-# Leveraging the Feature Distribution in Transfer-based Few-Shot Learning
+# Squeezing Backbone Feature Distributions to the Max for Efficient Few-Shot Learning

 This repository is the official implementation of [Squeezing Backbone Feature Distributions to the Max for Efficient Few-Shot Learning](https://arxiv.org/pdf/2110.09446.pdf).